substack/ploy/readme.markdown

     Remove the branch name at NAME, killing any running processes.

-  ploy help
+  ploy help [TOPIC]

-    Show this message.
+    Show this message or optionally a TOPIC.

+    Topics: ssl

 OPTIONS